grafana/grafana/docs/sources/enterprise/_index.md

 Reporting make it possible to take any Dashboard and generate a PDF report and setup a schedule to have it delivered.
 [Learn More]({{< relref "../features/reporting.md" >}}).

-### Premium Plugins
+### Enterprise Plugins

-With a Grafana Enterprise license you will get access to premium plugins, including:
+With a Grafana Enterprise license you will get access to enterprise plugins, including:

 * [Splunk](https://grafana.com/plugins/grafana-splunk-datasource)
 * [AppDynamics](https://grafana.com/plugins/dlopes7-appdynamics-datasource)